ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

 heliostat can be calibrated with multiple calibration data points at once.

 Calibration data consists of calibration properties and a flux image.
-We load this data with a mapping, analog to the appraoch shown in the tutorial on :ref:`surface reconstruction<tutorial_surface_reconstruction>`.
+We load this data with a mapping, analog to the approach shown in the tutorial on :ref:`surface reconstruction<tutorial_surface_reconstruction>`.
 Specifically, we create a ``heliostat_data_mapping`` list of tuples, where each tuple contains the heliostat's name and the paths to its calibration data, which include both a ``.json`` file with calibration properties and a ``.png`` flux image: